PLACEMENT TEST & RETROACTIVE CREDITS IN FOREIGN LANGUAGE

-UW-Parkside uses the UW System Foreign Language Placement Tests in French, German, and Spanish to place students into the appropriate course level of their selected foreign language.
-Tests are administrated throughout the year: specific testing dates and information are available at the Learning Assistance Department.
+UW-Parkside uses the Wisconsin Placement Test (WPT) for Foreign Language.
+Tests are offered in French, German (though German courses are not offered at Parkside), and Spanish to place students into the appropriate course level of their selected foreign language.

 Students who place into language courses numbered 104 (beginning level 2) and 204 (intermediate level 4) are advised to audit 103 or 203, respectively, in the fall and then take 104 or 204 in the spring.
 Students cannot begin language study (103 or 203) during the spring semester.

 The Modern Languages Department reserves the right to refuse access to any language class (including 103) to any student under the following circumstances: